-- Once you connect, you’ll see a list of the accounts you have accessed to.
-Drill through the account, properties, and views to see a selection of values, categorized in display folders.
+- Once you connect, you’ll see a list of the accounts you have access to.
+Scroll through the account, properties, and views to see a selection of values, categorized in display folders.
 Select the property and view inside the navigator that you want to connect to and click Load.

 As you select different values, Power BI will send a query back to the source to get results.
-The output will be a single flat table will all the values selected.
+The output will be a single flat table with all the values selected.
 Google Analytics has a limit on the number of items you can select together, so select the initial set and build as needed.

-Additional operations, such as filtering on the data you selected, will also be sent to a query in Google Analytics.
+Additional operations, such as filtering on the data will also be sent to a query in Google Analytics.
 After loading the tables or switching to the Report view, you’ll be able to visualize and explore your data.

 - Power BI Desktop loads Google Analytics data.
 Now you can start creating your astounding dynamic reports, same as Google Analytics dashboard.

 - Publish Power BI report to your Power BI account on the web.